 Camp in the wild at Scandinavian Wildlife Park (Scandinavisk Dyrpark) near Aarhus.
 Snuggle up in a unique lavvu tent, a kind of tipi used by the Sami people of northern Scandinavia, and wake up to the sounds of the wolves and bears close by.
 (They assure us they're in a different part of the park.
 So nothing to worry about.)

-The newest addition to our pick of unusual places to stay in Denmark, the Løvtag Treetop Cabins are a stunning, new accommodation in the area of outstanding natural beauty around Aarhus.
+The newest addition to our pick of unusual places to stay in Denmark, the Løvtag Treetop Cabins are a stunning place to stay in the area of outstanding natural beauty in north Jutland.
+The cabins are built using mainly eco-labelled TermoWood and are built around the trees, so they can keep on living as part of them.
 Book a cabin in the forest and enjoy views over Mariager Fjord.
 You’ll hopefully find that peace you’ve been looking for!

 You can hire this!
 At the top of the dramatically beautiful chalk cliffs on the island of Møn is a little lighthouse with a cabin converted for an intimate retreat.
 It even has its own hot tub.
 Can't you just imagine yourself sitting right here, sipping champagne in front of one of Denmark's best views?